saeedmehrang/saeedmehrang.github.io/content/blogs/dag-intro/index.md

 Look at your DAG.
 Is it too complicated?
 Are there variables that aren't really important for your question or for understanding possible biases like confounding?
 Try to make it simpler and clearer.

 You don't need to put every single detail in your DAG.
 Focus on what's important for answering your causal question and for dealing with potential confounding.
+Keep it as minimal as possible, only add nodes that are important with this order of priority, both measured and unmeasured confounders, mediators if there is an unmeasured confounder preventing the backdoor adjustment, and lastly instrumental variables.

 ### Example 2: Studying and Grades DAG